One-shot and asymptotic classical capacity in general physical theories: Acknowledgments

 \section{Acknowledgments}

 The authors thank Mark M. Wilde for pointing out errors in the previous version and for helpful comments and discussions.
 Helpful comments and discussions from Francesco Buscemi are gratefully acknowledged.
 Comments from Tan Van Vu on the previous version of the manuscript are gratefully acknowledged.
-S.M. would like to take this opportunity to thank the “Nagoya University Interdisciplinary Frontier Fellowship” supported by Nagoya University and JST, the establishment of university fellowships towards the creation of science technology innovation, Grant Number JPMJFS2120.
+S.~M. would like to take this opportunity to thank the “Nagoya University Interdisciplinary Frontier Fellowship” supported by Nagoya University and JST, the establishment of university fellowships towards the creation of science technology innovation, Grant Number JPMJFS2120 and “THERS Make New Standards Program for the Next Generation Researchers” supported by JST SPRING, Grant Number JPMJSP2125.

 \widetext